GeorgeWebber/georgewebber.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
 I'm a second-year PhD researcher working on generative deep learning and medical image reconstruction.
 I currently work in Professor Andrew Reader's group at King's College London.

-Before my PhD, I studied Maths and Computer Science at St Anne's College, University of Oxford, graduating with a double first in my integrated Master's degree.
+Before my PhD, I studied Maths and Computer Science at St Anne's College, Oxford, graduating with a double first in my integrated Master's degree.

-My personal interests include tennis, running, ...
+My personal interests include tennis, running, playing piano and saxophone.

+This website is intended to document my research journey and serve as a one-stop shop for people interested in my work.

-This website is a work in progress!
+This website is still very much a work in progress!